Makeshift memorial in Surfside unites families and friends

-MELISSA MARRERO — A makeshift memorial site right across the street from the building collapse in Surfside, Florida, is just one of the many ways the community is coming together.
+SURFSIDE, Fla. — A makeshift memorial site right across the street from the building collapse in Surfside is just one of the many ways the community is coming together.

-"Their spirits and their souls will always remain among us, for all of the.
+"Their spirits and their souls will always remain among us, for all of them.
 For everybody here," said Christina Fuentes.

-Families and close friends showed support for the victims of the Champlain partial building collapse Monday afternoon.
+Families and close friends showed support for the victims of the Champlain Towers South partial building collapse Monday afternoon.

 Fuentes brought flowers and pictures of her close friends, the Guara family.